rust-lang/rfcs/text/0000-explicit-tail-calls.md

 All coercions that do any work (like deref coercion, unsize coercion, etc) are prohibited.
 Lifetime-shortening coercions (`&'static T` -> `&'a T`) are allowed but will be checked by the borrow checker.

 Note that, while in theory, never-to-any coercions (`! -> T`) could be allowed, they are difficult to implement and require backend support.
 As a result they are not allowed as per this RFC.

-This has no effect on using macros like `panic!()` as they are not functions, affected are only functions like the following:
+To be clear, this only concerns functions that have the never return type like the following example:

 ```rust
 fn never() -> ! {